Rob Liefeld: Success with DC Comics and Marvel Comics

 Learning from a friend of a comic book convention in San Francisco where a large number of editors would be in attendance, Liefeld and his friend drove several hours to San Francisco, where they stayed with his aunt and uncle.
 At the convention, he showed editors his samples and offered a package, which consisted of 10 pages of sequential art featuring his own characters.
 Editor Dick Giordano, to whom Liefeld showed his samples at the DC booth, requested that Liefeld send him more samples.
 Although Liefeld was apprehensive about approaching the Marvel booth, he did so at his friend's urging, and as a result, editor Mark Gruenwald offered Liefeld a job illustrating an eight-page Avengers backup story featuring the Black Panther, much to the 19-year-old artist's surprise.
 Though the published story was ultimately illustrated by another artist, Liefeld was later given character design work by the publisher.
 His first published story, was a DC Comics Bonus Book insert in Warlord #131 (September 1988).
 Editor Robert Greenberger recalled that Liefeld "was discovered by my office-mate, Jonathan Peterson, who was scrambling to find something for him to do.
 I had the Warlord Bonus Book slot coming up, so to keep Rob from finding work at our rival, I tapped him for that."
 Next came the five-issue miniseries Hawk and Dove for DC Comics, the first issue of which was published with an October 1988 cover date.
 It was this work that first garnered Liefeld visibility among readers of mainstream comics.
 That same year, Liefeld drew Secret Origins #28.

 Liefeld's layouts for Hawk and Dove #5, which took place in a chaos dimension, were oriented sideways so that a reader would have to turn the comic book at a right angle to read them.
 Because this was done without prior editorial approval, editor Mike Carlin cut and pasted the panels into the proper order, and Karl Kesel lightboxed them onto DC comics paper to ink them.
 The letters column of Hawk and Dove #5 mentions that Liefeld "showed something new to an editor who thought he'd seen everything."
 Liefeld explained this was how the dimension had been portrayed the only other time it had been shown.
-Kesel disputed this, asserting that this was the first time that dimension had been shown, but a 2007 article in CBR.com pointed out that artist Erik Larsen had indeed portrayed that realm in this manner in Doom Patrol #14, which had been published three months prior.
+Kesel disputed this, asserting that this was the first time that dimension had been shown, but a 2007 article in Comic Book Resources pointed out that artist Erik Larsen had indeed portrayed that realm in this manner in Doom Patrol #14, which had been published three months prior.